owneraio/finp2p-tezos-adapter/specs/plan.md

 > Gets the balance of multiple account/token pairs.
 Accepts a list of
 > `balance_of_requests` and a callback contract callback which accepts a list of
 > `balance_of_response` records.

+### `update_auth_contract`

+The address of the authorization contract can be changed, and this change must be authorized by the old authorization contract (basically just checking that the request comes from an administrator).

 ## Proxy contract